Year-End Tax Return Checklist

-This is to confirm that you are aware are handling all of your payroll and independent contractor/1099 needs, of the need to have a business license, to pay the annual registration fee, to have your annual Board of Directors and Shareholders Meeting, and to file the county property tax report (please be sure to claim the Freeport Exemption on your inventory if you qualify as this can substantially reduce the amount owed).
+This is to confirm that you are aware are handling all of your payroll and independent contractor/1099 needs, of the need to have a business license, to pay the annual registration fee to the Secretary of State in all states you transact business, to have your annual Board of Directors and Shareholders Meeting, and to file the county property tax report by March 1st for the preceding year (please be sure to claim the Freeport Exemption on your inventory if you qualify as this can substantially reduce the amount owed).
 Please note that if you have not yet set up a retirement plan or have a formal financial plan, that I suggest that we sit down together soon to get the right plans in place to help ensure your long-term financial success!

 This is to confirm that I suggest that you formally tax plan at least twice annually.

-If you do not have an accounting package such as QuickBooks to recap your corporate/business data please use the form on the link below being sure to list your beginning and ending cash while ensuring that the schedule adds up, while adjusting the chart of accounts to your business needs. http://www.hiscpa.com/recap.pdf.
+If you do not have an accounting package such as QuickBooks to recap your corporate/business data please use this form being sure to list your beginning and ending cash while ensuring that the schedule adds up, while adjusting the chart of accounts to your business needs.